3 Bilingual Customer Support Resume Examples For 2024

 3. Balance your skills section for the job

 • It can be tricky to get “just technical enough” in your skills section when support roles are so people-focused.
-Look back to the job description for clues regarding the ideal ratio of hard to soft skills in your resume.
+Look back to the job description for clues regarding the ideal ratio of hard (Salesforce) to soft (Active Listening) skills in your resume.

 4. Customize the rest of the resume, too

-• Yes–every time!
+• Yes—every time!
 But it isn’t as intense as many people think to tailor your resume to the job description.
-Seek out keywords and company values that you can work into your experience section naturally, and you’re golden.
+Seek out ATS keywords like LiveAgent and HelpDocs that you can work into your experience section naturally, and you’re golden.

 5. Keep it concise

 • Make your experience bullet points brief and easy to read.
-Tell what you accomplished, how you did it, and the measurable impact it had in as few words as possible.
+Tell what you accomplished for your company and customers, how you did it, and the measurable impact or success rate it had in as few words as possible.

 Frequently Asked Questions